PathologyDataScience/HistomicsML2/docs/installation.rst

 Installing HistomicsML-TA via Docker
 ---------------------------------

-HistomicsML-TA is implemented as a multi-container image consisting of CPU and GPU-supported versions:
+HistomicsML-TA is implemented as a multi-container images:

 .. code-block:: bash